 One of the main observations is that brands, both big and small, are being awarded when they take risks.
 This has been led by start-ups and smaller businesses that can often afford to take the biggest chances, such as Magpie’s disruptive (and already iconic) branding for Bandido coffee and B&B Studio’s minimal design for Lone Wolf vodka.

 But the bigger players are also being awarded for risk-taking too, such as "BEANZ MEANZ HEINZ” by JKR and the Lacoste "Save our species” campaign by BETC Paris, both of which removed key brand assets from their packaging yet remained recognisably on-brand.

 Another observation is the continuing rise of film, both as a part of brand campaigns as well as awards entries.
-In fact, it felt like most of the awarded entries had accompanying films this year.
-It’s true that a great film can be an extremely powerful and effective way of adding context and expressing the creative idea to a judging panel.
+It felt like most of the awarded entries had accompanying films this year.
+A great film can indeed be a compelling and effective way of adding context and expressing the creative idea to a judging panel.